 Please take a video, because you’ll want to remember the faces you all make.

-Please don’t quote me on the name of this game, but there’s a TikTok trend where the parents stand in front of the kids, and then they run in opposite directions to see who the kid(s) “love more.”
+There’s a TikTok trend where the parents stand in front of the kids, and then they run in opposite directions to see who the kid(s) “love more.”
 Of course, your children aren’t aware of what’s happening; they just see you take off!

 This game is a competition between parents, and it’s even funnier if you add your dog in the mix.
 Do it several times to see if dad wins the top score.

 OK, pull out dad’s favorite sneaks and water bottle to take a drive to your favorite park.
-If you have extended family close by, this would be a cool competition and would make a great tradition!
+If you have extended family close by, this would be a cool competition and would make a great tradition.

 Getting a few neighbors on board with this one would be fun.
 After you’ve all celebrated individually, pull out your lawn chairs, maybe have a small grill with hot dogs and turn the music up.
 Other neighbors can do the same and you can even have some distanced visits.